mkborland/TACT/README.md

 ## How to use

-- Edit the .env file under the Server folder to include the secrets for the flight api calls
+- Create a .env file under the Server folder to include the secrets for the flight api calls
+- Make sure the ports 8080, 3000, and 5432 are unassigned
 - Run the following commands
-- Make sure the ports 8080, 3000, and 5432 are unassigned

 ```docker-compose build```